Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Instructions

-• Heat 2 tablespoons extra virgin olive oil in a large skillet, add 1 medium leek (cut in half and sliced), 1 large onion, 1 large carrot, 1 rib celery, and4 cloves garlic (all chopped) and cook for 10 minutes, stirring often.
+Add 1 medium leek (cut in half and sliced), 1 large onion, 1 large carrot, 1 rib celery, and 4 cloves garlic (all chopped), and cook for 5 – 10 minutes, stirring often.

-• Add 2 tablespoons tomato paste, 1 teaspoon rosemary, 1 teaspoon sage, ½ teaspoon thyme and cook for 2 more minutes.
+Add 2 tablespoons tomato paste, 1 teaspoon rosemary, 1 teaspoon sage, ½ teaspoon thyme, and cook for 2 more minutes.

-• Meanwhile, rinse and coarsely chop 1 pound mushrooms and add them to the pan.
 Add 1½ cans (15 oz each) lentils (drained and rinsed), 1 cup walnuts (chopped), 4 tablespoons rolled oats, then season with 2 tablespoons soy sauce, 1½ teaspoons salt, and ⅛ teaspoon black pepper.

-• Preheat oven to 350°F or 180°C. Line baking tray with parchment paper and arrange puff pastry sheet on it to create a rectangle of at least 12 x 8 inches (30 x 20 cm).
+Arrange a 10 to 14-ounce puff pastry sheet on baking tray to create a rectangle of at least 12 x 8 inches (30 x 20 cm).

 • Fold in the strips to create a cross-hatch pattern and wrap the filling.

-• Bake at 350°F or 180°C for about 30 minutes.
-It should be golden on top.
+• Bake at 350°F or 180°C for about 30 minutes or until golden brown.

 Mushroom wellington served with potato wedges